RTippin/messenger/docs/Installation.md

 ### Providers last active column

-- When online status is enabled, we use the default `timestamp` : `updated_at` column on that provider models table.
-This is used to show when a provider was last active, and is the column we will update when you use the messenger status heartbeat.
+- When online status is enabled, the default column used on each provider models table is of type `timestamp` named `updated_at`.
+- This is used to show when a provider was last active, and will be updated to the current timestamp when you use the messenger status heartbeat.
-  - You may overwrite the column name on your model using the below method, should your column be named differently.
+  - You may overwrite the column name on your provider model using the below method, should your column be named differently.

 ***Example:***